Duration: 2 Years Full-time

 Each module is assessed by using a range of assessment methods.

-• A minimum of 160 UCAS tariff points comprising a pass grade in at least one STEM subject at Advanced GCE or AS GCE level.
+- A minimum of 64 UCAS tariff points comprising a pass grade in at least one STEM subject at Advanced GCE level.
 Candidates must have studied Maths or Physics to at least Level 3.

 In circumstances where there are more applications for the course than there are places available, the college reserves the right to select candidates from those achieving the highest grades.

-Please Note If a course is over-subscribed the college reserves the right to enhance the entry criteria.
-Details of enhanced criteria will be provided at the February Course Information Sessions and at Interview Stage.
+Please Note: If a course is over-subscribed the college reserves the right to enhance the entry criteria.

 Students successfully completing the course will be suitable for full-time employment and/or progression to full-time and part-time degree in related disciplines.
 Foundation Degree students with appropriate grades will be eligible for exemption from the first year of related degree programmes at the University of Ulster.